mishbah/Diving-into-ES2015/README.md

 # Lesson 7.4 - Static Members

-The last thing we're going to talk about in regards to classes is static members.
+The last thing we're going to talk about with regards to classes is static members.
 Static members allow you to create methods on a class that are not bound to any instance of the class.
 Let's look at a `Rectangle` class for
 instance: